flower-spring/scripts_for_springrts/README.md

 With the original widget if you started reclaim above a rock and drag your mouse, it reclaimed every metal things.
 Problem fixed compared to the original version :
 &nbsp;
 Now it don't send your rezzers reclaim something impossible in sea or in land : for example land rezzers don't go reclaim something too deep in sea.
-And rezzers boats don't have a command to suck something in land, wich could happen with the original smart area reclaim version.
+And rezzers boats don't have a command to reclaim something in land, wich could happen with the original smart area reclaim version.
 &nbsp;
 Youtube link video :  https://youtu.be/i9SBThSTIlw
 &nbsp;